 The basis for management and control of market risk in the portfolio of securities is provided by policies for asset liability and for investment management with an associated investment mandate.
 The company's risk management and compliance function continuously assesses exposure in relation to approved risk acceptance and parameters in quarterly risk and compliance reports for the board.
 The board-approved parameter as a percentage of tier 1 capital is meant to cover the interest-rate risk in the bank portfolio corresponding to the minimum of six standardised interest-rate shock scenarios, and increased credit-spread outcomes in the company's portfolio of securities.
-Market risk in the securities portfolio is managed on a daily basis by the funding department in line with its mandate and the company's risk policies.
+Market risk in the securities portfolio is managed daily by the funding department in line with its mandate and the company's risk policies.

-The capital requirement for credit risk in the securities portfolio is taken into account in the standardised method for credit risk, and totalled NOK 188 million at 31 December 2022, including risk-weighting of the various investments in securities.
+The capital requirement for credit risk in the securities portfolio is considered in the standardised method for credit risk, and totalled NOK 148.5 million as at December 31st, 2023, including risk-weighting of the various investments in securities.
 Assessments of capital requirements for market risk, including interest-rate risk in the bank portfolio and credit-spread risk in the securities portfolio, are included in the evaluation of Pillar 2.
-EBK's enterprise-specific Pillar 2 requirement of 0.5 per cent is considered to be adequate for meeting future Pillar 2 capital requirements related to market risk.
+EBK's enterprise-specific Pillar 2 requirement of 0.5 per cent is considered adequate for meeting future Pillar 2 capital requirements related to market risk.